kenardodennis6-bit/Cybersecurity-SOAR-EDR-Automation-Project-Lab/README.md

 This step demonstrated:
 - **Effective EDR containment** using LimaCharlie’s isolation capability
-- **End-to-end SOAR validation**, from detection → analyst decision → automated response
+- **End to end SOAR validation**, from detection to  analyst decision to automated response
 - **Real-world impact testing**, verifying controls at the operating system level rather than relying solely on dashboard status indicators

-By validating isolation through live network behavior, I ensured the response action was both functional and measurable—mirroring how containment would be verified in a real SOC environment.
+By validating isolation through live network behavior, I ensured the response action was both functional and measurable, mirroring how containment would be verified in a real SOC environment.

 ```